 It is not necessary for parents to direct MDH to destroy blood spots and test results according to the above timelines.
 MDH is required by law to perform the destruction and does so as a matter of routine practice (unless parents specifically direct MDH to store blood spots and test results for a longer period).

-Because of these changes, there is no longer an option for individuals to direct the destruction of individual test results or blood spots for newborn screening cards received at MDH after November 15, 2011.
+Because of these changes, there is no longer an option for individuals to direct the destruction of individual test results or blood spots.

 Newborn Hearing Screening Test Results

-Minnesota’s newborn hearing screening law allows the Department of Health to store hearing screening and rescreening test results up to 18 years from an infant’s date of birth.
+Minnesota’s newborn hearing screening law allows MDH to store hearing screening and rescreening test results up to 18 years from an infant’s date of birth.

-However, individual families may instruct the Department of Health to discontinue storing hearing screening and rescreening test results earlier.
-If a parent or guardian instructs the Department of Health to discontinue storing hearing screening and rescreening test results, the Department of Health will destroy the test results within a month of receiving the instruction or within 25 months of receiving the last test result, whichever is later.
+However, individual families may instruct MDH to discontinue storing hearing screening and rescreening test results earlier.
+If a parent or guardian instructs MDH to discontinue storing hearing screening and rescreening test results, MDH will destroy the test results within a month of receiving the instruction or within 25 months of receiving the last test result, whichever is later.